View Ellen Pennekamp's Obituary on morningsun.net and share memories

 |

-LAPORTE, IN-Ellen Catherine (Krentz) Pennekamp was called home to heaven by our loving God on April 9, 2019.
+Wichita-Ellen Catherine (Krentz) Pennekamp, of Wichita, Kansas, formerly of Pittsburg was called home to heaven by our loving God on April 9, 2019.

 Ellen was born on December 24, 1925, in Laporte, Indiana, to Erich and Callie (Meuschke) Krentz.
 She attended Valparaiso University, where she graduated with a Bachelor's Degree in Social Work in 1948.